fl101/awardfares-blog/_posts/2022-08-03-singapore-partner-redemptions.md

 Other programs:
 * Air China: Unable to search online
 * Asiana: No Star Alliance redemption search online
-* Miles & More: Unable to search (not enough miles)
+* Miles & More: Unable to search SQ online
 * THAI: Star Alliance award redemptions suspended
 * Turkish: Unable to create an account